Canon 100D vs Olympus PEN-F

-The Canon EOS 100D (called Canon SL1 in some regions) and the Olympus PEN-F are two digital cameras that were revealed to the public, respectively, in March 2013 and January 2016.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Olympus PEN-F are two digital cameras that were officially introduced, respectively, in March 2013 and January 2016.
 The 100D is a DSLR, while the PEN-F is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (100D) and a Four Thirds (PEN-F) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Olympus provides 20.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Olympus provides 20.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 100D vs Olympus PEN-F